Tag Archives: learning disabilities

 The agony did not last long before we heard my mother slip into the adjacent waiting room.
 Her boots bumped off the snow as quietly and politely as possible.
 With that, Mr. Lanza stood and tugged at the bottom of his jacket.

 “Miss.
-Emily, I would like for you to now work on your scales.”
+Emily, I would like you to work on your scales now.”

 That’s when I heard it.

-I had completed the scale in C major and set in the pause of my hand repositioning, I heard the hushed tones of my mother.
-Straining to decipher her soft words, Mr. Lanza’s were unmistakable.
+I had completed the scale in C major.
+Set in the pause as I repositioned my hands, were the harsh tones of my teacher.
+Straining to decipher my mother’s soft words, Mr. Lanza’s were unmistakable.
 Bass travels further than treble.
 Did you know that?

 I had disappointed her again with my failure to learn, my defiance to play, and my betrayal of the organ.

-It was four years later, that Mr. Lanza made it through to the forefront of my thoughts.
+It was four years later when Mr. Lanza made it through to the forefront of my thoughts.

-One disapproving glance from Mr. McGreger did not quash my enthusiasm but it did sober me enough to take my seat.
+One disapproving glance from Mr. McGregor did not dash my enthusiasm, but it sobered me enough to take my seat.

 “The spaces are F-A-C-E and the lines make up Every Good Boy Deserves Fudge; E-G-B-D-F.” They would say.

-Did no one ever consider that there may be a different way of teaching, especially when faced with a student who seems unteachable but not unwilling?
+Did no one ever consider that there might be a different way of teaching, especially when faced with a student who seems unteachable but not unwilling?

 1986 – Sad